Evolix/ansible-roles/minifirewall/README.md

 * `minifirewall_trusted_ips`: with IP/hosts should be trusted for full access (default: none)
 * `minifirewall_privilegied_ips`: with IP/hosts should be trusted for restricted access (default: none)

+The full list of variables (with default values) can be found in `defaults/main.yml`.

-Some IP/hosts must be configured or the server will be inaccessible via network.
+**Some IP/hosts must be configured or the server will be inaccessible via network.**